antrea-io/antrea/docs/multicluster/getting-started.md

 you can pull the image from Docker Hub by default, or if you'd like to build image locally, you can follow the following steps to get the image ready on your local clusters.

-1. Go to `antrea/multi-cluster` folder, run `make docker-build`, and you will get a new image named `antrea/antrea-mc-controller:latest` locally.
+1. Go to `antrea` folder, run `make antrea-mc-controller`, and you will get a new image named `antrea/antrea-mc-controller:latest` locally.
 2. Run `docker save antrea/antrea-mc-controller:latest > antrea-mcs.tar` to save the image.
 3. Copy the image file `antrea-mcs.tar` to the Nodes of your local cluster.